 Every week I run through the best and worst bits of the week on Emmerdale.
 Tell me your faves and fails in the comments!
-As Nell’s story ended on a whimper, we met newbie Tom.
+As Lydia met her estranged sister, a spiralling Cain and Aaron started their own destructive team.

 With lots of big Emmerdale stories winding down, it was interesting to see a new story start this week with Lydia.
 After Karen Blick’s impressive performances during the summer, as the truth of Lydia’s past came to light, it’s welcome news to see her get a continuation of this story now.
 After Mandy’s identity theft story, the Dingles discovered Lydia’s benefactor was her mother, but when Lydia went to the house she came face to face with her estranged sister (amazing casting!).
 But it was soon revealed to the audience that Lydia’s mother was not dead, as the sister had said, but very much alive.
 This was a fantastic moment of intrigue and would be the perfect way to give Lydia more depth.
 Although she makes a great matriarch within the Dingles, bringing in her family would be a great new story for Lydia.
 Can’t wait to see where this goes!